 The Council received an amended travel plan, transport statement, proposed site plan, response to EPO noise queries and additional water services layout plan.
-At the time of writing these are the subject of a 14 day reconsultation with LCC Highways and LLFA, Lincolnshire Fire and Rescue and neighbours/those that have written in.
+A 14 day reconsultation took place which has now closed.
+The comments of LCC Highways and LLFA are awaited.
 Any responses will form an update at the meeting.